IBM/Integrate-Investment-Portfolio/README.md

   <img width="650" height="400" src="images\arch_flow.png">
 </p>

-1. The user logs into IBM Data Science Experience
+1. The user logs into IBM Watson Studio
 2. The user creates a project and opens the notebook
 3. The initial steps walk through retrieving brokerage portfolio account info using Quovo Aggregation API
 4. The next steps loads the portfolio and associated holdings into the Investment Portfolio service